-We have audited the accompanying consolidated balance sheet of Sportsman's Warehouse Holdings, Inc. and subsidiaries (the Company) as of February 1, 2020, the related consolidated statements of income, stockholders' equity, and cash flows for each of the fiscal years in the two-year period ended February 1, 2020 and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of February 1, 2020, and the results of its operations and its cash flows for each of the fiscal years in the two-year period ended February 1, 2020, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated statement of income, stockholders' equity, and cash flows of Sportsman's Warehouse Holdings, Inc. and subsidiaries (the Company) for the year ended February 1, 2020 and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations of the Company and its cash flows for the year ended February 1, 2020, in conformity with U.S. generally accepted accounting principles.